mspass-team/mspass/docs/source/user_manual/database_concepts.rst

    required if the associated metadata is needed in your workflow.
    Linking has many complications and is discussed further in the section titled :ref:`Normalization<normalization>`.
+*  Use the command tools described above to aid in identifying potential database problems and fixing them.